dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/pdf-reading-parameter.md

 # CPDFReadingParameter

 The CPDFReadingParameter class represents the parameters for reading a PDF file.
-It contains the mode of PDF reading, the DPI (dots per inch) value, and the target type.
+It contains the mode of PDF reading, the DPI (dots per inch) value, and the tarGetstype.

 ```cpp
 class dynamsoft::core::basic_structures::CPDFReadingParameter